snap-one/docs-driverworks-proxyprotocol-receiver/README.md

 ![Documentation deployed?][image-1]

-This repository contains the source Markdown files used to build the [Driverworks Proxy/Protocol Guide][1], using the Slate build tool.
+This repository contains source Markdown files used to build the [Driverworks Proxy/Protocol Guide][1], using the Slate build tool.
 The output is currently deployed through GitHub pages.

 The output is regenerated whenever a Markdown file changes on the `master` branch, using GitHub actions.